davenquinn/Attitude/docs/statistical-motivation.rst

 - Error reporting for remotely gathered bedding orientations is difficult
 - Many Mars mapping studies report no error ranges, or poorly repeatable errors based on unstated assumptions
-- Lack of visualization tools makes it difficult to assess different measurements against each other
+- Lack of visualization tools makes it difficult to assess relative quality of measurements

 .. figure:: _static/images/schematic-plane.png
    :width: 400px